Teacher Background Information

 This activity will work for any water environment: saltwater, freshwater, moving water or still water.
 All water has some form of life.

 “Sea Soup” can be used for bigger ideas and understandings as an introduction to living and non-living things in the water.
 It is important to know your local water features and environments and the living and non-living things that are a part of that environment.
-Using local human resources (e.g. USFWS, ADFG, biologists from local universities or offices, local fisherman, etc.) to find out this information is essential to making this unit appropriate for your area.
+Using local human resources (e.g. USFWS, ADFG, biologists from local universities or offices, local fishermen, etc.) to find out this information is essential to making this unit appropriate for your area.

 Dramatic play enhances the understanding and the centers will allow the students to explore with teacher guidance.